 Elsevier accepts video material and animation sequences to support and enhance your scientific research.
 Authors who have video or animation files that they wish to submit with their article may do so during online submission.
 Where relevant, authors are strongly encouraged to include a video still within the body of the article.
 This can be done in the same way as a figure or table by referring to the video or animation content and noting in the body text where it should be placed.
 These will be used instead of standard icons and will personalize the link to your video data.
 All submitted files should be properly labeled so that they directly relate to the video file's content.
 In order to ensure that your video or animation material is directly usable, please provide the files in one of our recommended file formats with a maximum size of 10 MB.
 Video and animation files supplied will be published online in the electronic version of your article in Elsevier Web products, including ScienceDirect: http://www.sciencedirect.com.
-For more detailed instructions please visit our video instruction pages at http://www.elsevier.com/artworkinstructions.
+For more detailed instructions please visit our video instruction pages at https://www.elsevier.com/artworkinstructions.
 Note: since video and animation cannot be embedded in the print version of the journal, please provide text for both the electronic and the print version for the portions of the article that refer to this content.

-If you do not wish to use the PDF annotations function, you may list the corrections (including replies to the Query Form) and return them to Elsevier in an e-mail.
-Please list your corrections quoting line number.
-If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail, or by post.
+We will do everything possible to get your article published quickly and accurately.
 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
-Significant changes to the article and author list as accepted for publication will only be considered at this stage with permission from the Editor.
-We will do everything possible to get your article published quickly and accurately.
-Therefore, it is important to ensure that all of your corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
+Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
+It is important to ensure that all corrections are sent back to us in one communication.
+Please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.
-Note that Elsevier may proceed with the publication of your article if no response is received.